d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 ## Additional notes

-Use this space to summarize your thoughts and take additional notes on today's activity.
+Use this space to summarize your thoughts and take additional notes on this week's activity and material covered.